amitthakur003/zappy/README.md

 [ . npm run dev  ]  # or yarn dev

-Your application will be available at [http://localhost:3000](https://zappy-three.vercel.app/) 🌐
+Your application will be available at localhost:xxxx 🌐

 🧑‍💻 How to Use
 Sign Up / Log In: Securely authenticate using Inngest 🔐.